If you’re buying a house, this expert advice will help you find a qualified home inspector you can trust.

 Hire someone who is a certified member of a trade association, such as the American Society of Home Inspectors (ASHI) or the International Association of Certified Home Inspectors (interNACHI).
-Being a certified member of one of these means the inspector 1) takes his or her business seriously, 2) went through a testing and certification process, 3) stays up-to-date with continuing education and 4) adheres to a code of standards.
+Being a certified member of one of these means the inspector is serious about his or her business, has gone through a testing and certification process, stays up-to-date with continuing education and adheres to a code of standards.

 Being dubbed a “home inspector” doesn’t mean a person is qualified to be one.
 The experience needed to call oneself a home inspector varies from one state to the next—in fact, some states don’t require any background or training at all.